Synthetixio/synthetix/docs/contracts/LimitedSetup.md

 ## Description

-This contract allows certain functions within inheriting contracts to only operate during a specified setup period.
+This contract allows certain functions within inheriting contracts to only operate during a specific limited setup period.
+After this period elapses, any functions with the [`onlyDuringSetup`](#onlyduringsetup) modifier no longer operate.

 **Source:** [LimitedSetup.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/LimitedSetup.sol)